c-toolbox/C-Lux/README.md

 ## Getting started

 Requires Node.js 22 or newer.
+See the Wiki page for more detailed explanations of the available patterns.

 ### Development